Suraiyya51/technical-writing-urdu/README.md

 - This is **not** an official translation.
 - The translation is word-by-word and may lack contextual or idiomatic expression.
 - All rights of the original content belong to the respective author/publisher.
+- If you want to learn Urdu or English grammar please send me an email on **suraiyyababar22@gmail.com**